rioki/ezrc/README.txt

     --output -o   Specify the output file to write.
 If only one input file is given the base name is appended with .cpp.
-If multiple input files are specified qglrc will quit with an error.
+If multiple input files are specified ezrc will quit with an error.

 3. Example Usage

 3.1 A Single File

-        qglrc SunIcon.jpg
+        ezrc SunIcon.jpg

     This will read SunIcon.jpg and create the file SunIcon.cpp.
 In this file there will be a std::string SunIcon_jpg with the contents.